 This component of the course is structured to make you gain experience in designing new HCI systems by applying the theoretical concepts learnt in the course to a concrete problem.
-In teams of 5 to 6 people (depending on the number of registered students), you will design and implement a small-scale application.
+In teams of 5 to 6 people (depending on the number of registered students), you will design and implement a small-scale application (henceforth referred to as app).
 The project will have the following deliverables: